TalariaSoftware/talariasoftware.github.io/consulting.md

 at Voom,
 an on-demand helicopter startup from Airbus.
-But now
+Now
 I'm spending
 more and more time
 with independent founders.

 If you've ever dreamed
-of having a successful webapp,
+of having a successful web app,
 I'd like
 to help
 you make